Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • What if I make a mistake in front of people and they draw attention to it or see me in a negative light?

-• What if I accidentally say or act in an inappropriate way?
+• What if I accidentally say or act inappropriately?

 • What if I accidentally give the wrong information to someone?

-• What if I am driving and make a mistake and someone gets hurt?
+• What if I’m driving and make a mistake, and someone gets hurt?

 • What if I made a mistake on a test and I fail as a result?